CBD vs CBG: What Are The Differences Between These Cannabinoids?

 CBD and CBG are both phytocannabinoids from the hemp plant.

 They work with your endocannabinoid system to help it move towards and maintain balance.
 There’s also CBN, CBC, and as mentioned above many more identified compounds.
-When the cannabinoids are taken together the compounds enhance each other’s benefit; this is known as the entourage effect.
+When the cannabinoids go together the compounds enhance each other’s benefit.
+This is the entourage effect.
 And research shows isolated cannabinoids can directly target specific issues.

-because it’s found in minuscule amounts in cannabis plants.
+because it’s rare among cannabis plants.
 But, without CBG, CBD wouldn’t exist, and neither would a host of other cannabinoids.

 CBG is the stem compound that produces both non-psychoactive CBD and psychoactive THC in an enzymatic process that happens when the plant is exposed to environmental elements.
 In other words, CBG is the mother of CBD and THC.
 And when its used in conjunction with CBD it’s like super-sizing your happy meal, you get more benefit!
 But it also has merits on its own.